AxisCommunications/acap-integration-examples-azure/telemetry-to-azure-iot-hub/README.md

    -passout pass: -out "$device_identity.pfx"
 ```

-With the new device certificate `device02.pfx` created, please proceed to upload the certificate to the camera, and configure the camera using the same steps as the first camera in the application.
+With the new device certificate `device02.pfx` created, please proceed to upload the certificate to the camera, and then configure the camera using the same steps as the first camera in the application.

 ## Cleanup